How Learning Non-Cognitive Skills Can Help Improve Your Grades

 Unfortunately, most schools don’t teach these kind of executive functioning skills.
 That’s why, for the last 10 years, we’ve been offering a course called the Ideal Student Workshop, which teaches students how to learn more effectively and offers lots of practical strategies that can help them succeed.

-The Ideal Student Workshop is a week-long course designed for rising 8th, 9th or 10th graders.
+The Back to the Classroom Workshop (formerly the Ideal Student Workshop) is a three-day course designed for rising 8th, 9th or 10th graders.
 Given that these students are preparing for the transition to high school or just went through that transition, they benefit from learning how to manage the bigger workloads, increased independence and greater demands on their time from extracurricular activities in high school.

 The course has three main areas of focus: developing strong character traits, such as being able to advocate for yourself, having a growth mindset, and having a sense of purpose; teaching effective learning strategies such as how to take better notes, how to prepare for exams, how to annotate, and how to read critically; and encouraging students to develop good habits, such as having good organization and time management skills, understanding the importance of doing their homework and participating in class.